Yagisan/yagisans_better_stellaris/README.md

 ## Ground Combat

 Ground combat in Stellaris is rather lacking by default.
 In theory it should be a vital part of conquest, but instead feels inconsequential.
 These changes seek to make ground combat a more strategic, and useful part of the game.

+### Relic Capture

+In vanilla Stellaris, if you have the Ancient Relics DLC there is a chance that, if you have a specific civic, when you conquer the capital world of an empire, you will take a random relic from them.
+Unfortunately, this event is actually broken and does not work.
+As a result, when empires are conquered, the relics they have are lost from the game.

+Now, in Yagisan's Better Stellaris, if a playable empire (including the AI) successfully conquers the capital world of an empire, they will capture all relics that empire has.
+Notably this does not include Fallen Empires, Awakened Empires, or the Crisis.
+Relics can still be lost if an empire is conquered by one of these empires.
+Yes, this does mean the AI can loot your relics.

 ### Generals